johnnynotsolucky/upcake/README.md

 - `-s`, `--max-response-size` - Maximum response size in bytes
 - `-e`, `--extra-vars` Set additional variables as key=value or YAML.
 To use a file, prepend the value with "@".
 Available in the template context in the `user` property.
-- `--connect-timeout` - Maximum time allowed for connection
+- `--connect-timeout` - Maximum time allowed for connection in milliseconds
 - `-c`, `--config-file` - Path to the request config file.
 Defaults to "Upcakefile.yaml".
 Required if `--url` is not set.
 - `-u`, `--url` - Run default assertions against a URL.
 Will use the default